llvm-git-migration/llvm-project/llvm/docs/LangRef.rst

 function, not of the function type, so functions with different function attributes can have the same function type.

-Function attributes are simple keywords that follow the type specified.
+Function attributes are simple keywords that follow the specified type.
-If multiple attributes are needed, they are space separated.
-For
+When multiple attributes are required, they are separated by spaces.
+Additionally, target-dependent attributes can be provided as a string.
-example:
+For example:

 .. code-block:: llvm